simcoder/map-api/README.md

 ## Pre-requisites
-  A machine with node >= 10 OR a machine with Docker installed
+  A machine with NodeJS >= 10 OR a machine with Docker installed
 ## Getting Started with a machine with Docker

 To run project simply paste the following in the terminal `docker-compose up` from the root of this project.